 A code system of professions that gave rise to the Office des professions du Québec (OPQ) composed of 38 professional orders in its early days.
 An OPQ now composed of 46 professional orders, 54 regulated professions and more than 390,000 members.

 In 1995, the OPQ became an extra budgetary government agency.
 The financing of its expenditure now being guaranteed by the members of the Professional Orders through annual membership set by the Quebec Government and collected by the Professional Orders.

-Today, the specific role of the OPQ is to guarantee the competence and the integrity of the professionals and professional orders and to ensure proper and adequate public protection.
+Today, the specific role of the OPQ - Office des Professions du Québec - is to guarantee the competence and the integrity of the professionals and professional orders and to ensure proper and adequate public protection.

 The Conseil Interprofessionnel du Québec (CIQ) was founded in 1965.
-In 1973, upon the adoption of our Professional Code, the CIQ became the collective voice of all our Professional Orders and an important source of information for future professionals and for the general public.
+In 1973, upon the adoption of our Professional Code, the CIQ became the collective voice of all our Professional Orders and an important source of information for future professionals as well as the general public.

 compulsory overall amount set every year by its members and by